agzsoftsi/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 15. What happens when you type ls *.c mandatory - [See Blog](https://www.linkedin.com/pulse/what-happens-when-you-type-ls-c-carlos-garcia)

 Write a blog post describing step by step what happens when you type ls *.c and hit Enter in your shell.
 Try to explain every step you know of, and give examples.
 A total beginner should understand what you have written.

+16. What is the difference between a hard link and a symbolic link? mandatory - [See Blog](https://www.linkedin.com/pulse/what-difference-between-hard-link-symbolic-carlos-garcia)

+Write a blog post explaining what are hard and symbolic links on Linux, how to create them, and what is the difference between the two.
+Use examples to illustrate.